Custom Webhook

 Repeat this step for every channel that is part of the integration.
 The platform will include the selected channels in the table immediately below the menu.

-Once both, the Custom Webhook Information and the Connections are defined, select Save.
+Once both the Custom Webhook Information and the Connections are defined, select Save.

-In case you are integrating Custom Webhook to a Chatbot Service campaign, just enter the required fields to complete the Custom Webhook information without adding any connection and select Save.
+In case you are integrating a Custom Webhook to a Chatbot Service campaign, just enter the required fields to complete the Custom Webhook information without adding any connection and select Save.

-Follow these steps, to enable the Custom Webhook integration according to the configuration set up (with and without connections) when you added the integration:
+Follow these steps to enable the Custom Webhook integration according to the configuration set up (with and without connections) when you added the integration:

 Custom Webhook with Connections

-The saved integration will be shown under the Integrations tab as a card, where you can view the values used in the integration for the Alias, URL, Integration Id, the connection and API details (Detail icon), and the options to delete, edit or activate it (Actions icon).
+The saved integration will be shown under the Integrations tab as a card, where you can view the values used in the integration for the Alias, URL, Integration Id, the connection and API details (Detail icon), and the options to delete, edit, or activate it (Actions icon).

 The next step is to activate the integration, done by selecting Start ▶.
 The integration card will be modified to show its active state, displaying the connection icons in blue.